Gray code: Beckett–Gray code

 Another type of Gray code, the Beckett–Gray code, is named for Irish playwright Samuel Beckett, who was interested in symmetry.
 His play "Quad" features four actors and is divided into sixteen time periods.
 Each period ends with one of the four actors entering or leaving the stage.
 The play begins and ends with an empty stage, and Beckett wanted each subset of actors to appear on stage exactly once.
 Clearly the set of actors currently on stage can be represented by a 4-bit binary Gray code.
 Beckett, however, placed an additional restriction on the script: he wished the actors to enter and exit so that the actor who had been on stage the longest would always be the one to exit.
-The actors could then be represented by a first in, first out queue, so that (of the actors onstage) the actor being dequeued is always the one who was enqueued first.
+The actors could then be represented by a FIFO queue, so that (of the actors onstage) the actor being dequeued is always the one who was enqueued first.
 Beckett was unable to find a Beckett–Gray code for his play, and indeed, an exhaustive listing of all possible sequences reveals that no such code exists for n = 4.
 It is known today that such codes do exist for n = 2, 5, 6, 7, and 8, and do not exist for n = 3 or 4.
 An example of an 8-bit Beckett–Gray code can be found in Donald Knuth's Art of Computer Programming.
 According to Sawada and Wong, the search space for n = 6 can be explored in 15 hours, and more than 9,500 solutions for the case n = 7 have been found.